tyronechen/SARS-CoV-2/README.md

 ## Downstream analyses

-*To be written*

-> **NOTE**: This section describes the downstream steps performed in our publication and is not part of the pipeline.
+> **NOTE**: This section describes the downstream steps performed in our publication and is not directly a part of the pipeline.

+Molecular docking analyses were carried out with four docking tools [SWISSDOCK](http://www.swissdock.ch/), [PATCHDOCK](https://bioinfo3d.cs.tau.ac.il/PatchDock/), [MTiAutoDock](https://bioserv.rpbs.univ-paris-diderot.fr/services/MTiOpenScreen/) and [Achilles Blind Docking](https://bio-hpc.ucam.edu/achilles/).
+In each case, the web server was used.
+Each docking tool applies a different strategy.
+For detailed information on the strategies used, please refer to the source manuscripts cited in the publication.

+A consensus result among all the four tools was used to obtain increased layers of confidence in the final results.
+To illustrate drug viability in human physiological environments, *in silico* pharmacokinetic analysis of the drugs was done by analysing their ADME properties (absorption, distribution, metabolism and excretion) with the [admetSAR tool](http://lmmd.ecust.edu.cn/admetsar2/).

 ## Acknowledgements